-Thanks to the inspiration and dedication of Alf Hales, the PIP has so far provided almost 480 young Canadians with the experience of a life time.
-The significant contributions of former interns to Canada and the international community through academics, public service and industry are a lasting testament to important role the PIP plays in developing the potential of promising young Canadians.
+Thanks to the inspiration and dedication of Alf Hales, the Parliamentary Internship Programme has offered 500 young Canadians the experience of a lifetime.
+The significant contributions of former interns to Canada and the international community through academia, public service and industry are a lasting testament to important role the PIP plays in developing the potential of promising young Canadians.

 MA (Political Science), Memorial University of Newfoundland

 BA (Political Science), Law and Society), Memorial University of Newfoundland